The Apologetic of Food & Gladness

 The point of the seasons and the harvest, of feasting and gladness, isn’t to simply draw attention to the things of earth.
 It is to direct our attention to God.
 But Paul’s connection of these earthly blessings to the Creator was met with resistance.
 Just verses later this same crowd, joined by some Jewish leaders, dragged Paul out of the city, stoned him, and left him for dead (Acts 14:19).

-Yet God is not without his witnesses.
+G.K.
+Chesterton once said, “A saint is one who exaggerates what the world neglects.”
+God has not left the world without his witnesses.
 He gave us rain.
 He gave us seasons.
 He gave us the harvest.
 He gave us food.
 He gave us gladness.
-The least we can do is to give him thanks.
+The least we can do is give him thanks.
+Let’s exaggerate the neglected goodness of God this Thanksgiving.